DenisKudr/dbt_light/README.md

 **dbt_light** is a library for developing transformations inside data warehouse.
 It handles the T in ELT processes by turning select queries templated with [jinja2](https://github.com/pallets/jinja) into tables/views without the need to write and apply ddl as it will automatically handle objects creation and addition of new columns.

-The purpose of DWH is to store history.
-And **dbt_light** does that by using highly configurable snapshots that implement SCD2.
-They can handle CDC events, full/delta loads and even store relationships.
+The purpose of DWH is to store history, **dbt_light** does that by using highly configurable snapshots that implement SCD2.
+They can handle CDC events, full/delta loads and store relationships.

 Example
 -------------------------------------------------------------------------------